najamelan/ws_stream_tungstenite/README.md

 > Provide an AsyncRead/Write over websockets that can be framed with a codec.

-This crate provides AsyncRead/Write over websockets.
+This crate provides AsyncRead/Write over _tokio-tungstenite_ websockets.
 It mainly enables working with rust wasm code and communicating over a framed stream of bytes.
-This crate provides the functionality for non-WASM targets.
-There is a WASM version [available here](https://crates.io/crates/ws_stream_tungstenite_wasm).
+This crate provides the functionality for non-WASM targets (eg. server side).
+There is a WASM version [available here](https://crates.io/crates/ws_stream_wasm) for the client side.

 There are currently 2 versions of the AsyncRead/Write traits.
-The futures-rs version and the tokio version.
+The _futures-rs_ version and the _tokio_ version.
 This crate implements the futures version only for now.
 We will see how the ecosystem evolves and adapt.
 This means you can frame your connection with the [`futures-codec`](https://crates.io/crates/futures_codec) crate.
 You can send arbitrary rust structs using [`futures_cbor_codec`](https://crates.io/crates/futures_cbor_codec).
-Know that the interface of futures-codec is identical to the tokio-codec one, so converting a codec is trivial.
+Know that the interface of _futures-codec_ is identical to the _tokio-codec_ one, so converting a codec is trivial.

 You might wonder, why not just serialize your struct and send it in websocket messages.
-First of all, on wasm there wasn't a convennient rust crate before I released ws_stream_tungstenite_wasm.
+First of all, on wasm there wasn't a convenient websocket rust crate before I released _ws_stream_wasm_, even without AsyncRead/Write.
 Next, this allows you to keep your code generic by just taking AsyncRead/Write instead of adapting it to a specific protocol like websockets, which is especially useful in library crates.

-Currently backend providers are still on futures 0.1, so frequent changes are expected in the upcoming months.
-We support tokio-tunstenite and warp.
-Warp support has been included because often when writing a fullstack rust application, even if you prefer communicating over websockets, you will usually need to serve some static files as well.
-Warp adds a rather convenient http server with good performance for your static files.
+Currently _tokio-tungstenite_ is still on futures 0.1, so frequent changes are expected in the upcoming months and this will remain in alpha until the ecosystem stabelizes somewhat.

-ws_stream_tungstenite provides both client and server functionality over tokio-tungstenite, and server functionality with warp.
-Both tls and plain connections are supported for each of those.
+_ws_stream_tungstenite_ works on top of _tokio-tungstenite_, so you will have to use the API from _tokio-tungstenite_ to setup your connection and pass the `WebSocketStream` to `WsStream`.

 ## Table of Contents